Omicron Blamed For Up To 70% Of Cases In Parts Of California

 Much about the omicron coronavirus variant remains unknown, including whether it causes more or less severe illness.
 But Britain’s public health agency said Thursday that early data suggest that people with the omicron variant are between 50% and 70% less likely to need hospitalization than those with the delta strain.

-Barbara Ferrer, the county’s public health director, said the doubled cases represent “one of the steepest rises we’ve ever seen over the course of the pandemic.”
+Barbara Ferrer, the county’s public health director, said the Tuesday to Wednesday’s doubled cases represents “one of the steepest rises we’ve ever seen over the course of the pandemic.”

 “These numbers make it crystal clear that we’re headed into a very challenging time over the holiday,” she said.
 “If our case numbers continue to increase at a rapid pace over this week and next, we could be looking at case numbers we have never seen before.”